 • He is founding Editor-in-Chief of two leading international journals: Cognitive Computation (Springer Nature: SCI Impact Factor (IF): 4.29), and BMC Big Data Analytics (BioMed Central), and of the Springer Book Series on Socio-Affective Computing, and Cognitive Computation Trends.

-• He has been appointed invited Associate Editor/Editorial Board member for a number of prestigious journals, including: the IEEE Transactions on Neural Networks and Learning Systems (IF: 11.7), IEEE Transactions on Systems, Man, and Cybernetics: Systems (IF: 7.35), Information Fusion (Elsevier, IF: 10.7), AI Review (Springer, IF: 5.1), IEEE Computational Intelligence Magazine (IF: 6.6), and the IEEE Transactions on Emerging Topics in Computational Intelligence.
+• He has been appointed invited Associate Editor/Editorial Board member for a number of prestigious journals, including: the IEEE Transactions on Artificial Intelligence (AI), the IEEE Transactions on Neural Networks and Learning Systems (IF: 12.2), IEEE Transactions on Systems, Man, and Cybernetics: Systems (IF: 7.35), Information Fusion (Elsevier, IF: 13.7), AI Review (Springer, IF: 9.3), IEEE Computational Intelligence Magazine (IF: 9), and the IEEE Transactions on Emerging Topics in Computational Intelligence (IF: 5).

-• In 2017-18, he was ranked in independent surveys, published in leading international journals (including in Elsevier’s Information Processing & Management Journal), as one of the world’s top two most productive.
+• During 2017-20, he was ranked in independent surveys, published in leading international journals (including in Elsevier’s Information Processing & Management Journal), as one of the world’s top two most productive.
 AI researchers in sentiment analysis (since 2000).
 His works on biologically-inspired natural language processing (for sentiment & opinion mining) are ISI highly-cited papers.

 • He was co-Leader of the Winning Team (jointly with Tsinghua University) at the 2nd World Intelligent Driving Challenge (WIDC), held in Tianjin, China, 15-17 May 2018.
 His team secured second-position in the 2019 WIDC Challenge.
 WIDC is an annual, internationally leading competition comprising contests in autonomous driving, intelligent assistance, information security and virtual testing.
 The Challenge attracts 90-100 teams from industry, universities and research institutes across the world, and is broadcast by over 100 international media outlets.
 His team won second